jdcrayme/Dune/README.md

 ####A recreation of the game Dune II for Android tablets

 Dune II was one of the very first real time strategy games ever created.
-The objective of this project was to examine how advances in development technology have changed the codding process by recreating one of the earliest examples of the genera.
+The objective of this project was to examine how advances in development technology have changed the codding process by recreating one of the earliest examples of the genre.

 ##Installation
 Requires AndEngine to be imported to the same workspace to compile.